gtalarico/pyairtable/docs/source/api.rst

 -------------

-Return Values: when records are returned, will most often be alist of Airtable records (dictionary) in a format as shown below.
+Return Values: when records are returned, will most often be a list of Airtable records (dictionary) in a format as shown below.

 .. code-block:: python